-Along the top, you can zoom in (Nav), see a histography (Levels), or view metadata (Info).
-Pixel Dimensions and Document Size let you change your image’s size.
+Along the top, you can zoom in (Nav), see a histogram (Levels), or view metadata (Info).
+Pixel Dimensions and Document Size let you change the size of your image.

 You can enter 7952 pixels in the Document Size panel to regain the pixels lost in the crop.
-You can also use the Document Size preset to select popular print sizes like 16 x 20 inches.
+You can also use the Document Size preset to select popular print sizes.

 Pixel dimensions update to reflect document size.

-If you sent a file from another program, click Done.
-And the resized file will return to the original program.
+If you sent a file from another program, click “Done.”
+The resized file will return to the original program.

 Tools under the Sharpening tab make your image clearer.
 Across the top are presets for fixing focus, sharpening photos for the screen, and sharpening for print.

 You can control the amount of sharpening, the detail, and the threshold.
-Also, you can protect shadows, highlights, or skin tones.
+You can also protect shadows, highlights, or skin tones.

 In printing, a little film grain can cover imperfections in the enlargement.
 This is especially true with black-and-white images.

-Unlike other editing programs of this type, you can batch process easily with ON1 Resize AI.
+Unlike other editing programs, you can batch process easily with ON1 Resize AI.
 In other words, you can enlarge many photos at once.

 The files appear below in a filmstrip.
 Each thumbnail shows the original file size and the resized image.

 Move from image to image to quickly resize.
-Or resize one image and sync your changes across many files.
+Or you can resize one image and sync your changes across many files.